 Now that is basically the gist, of what the “Tartarus” of Greek Mythology was.
 But now I want to read to you a statement, from a different author, concerning what Tartarus is, and wat it is not, as it relates to the bible.
 And I believe this to be as accurate a description, as I or anyone else could give, concerning how the word Tartarus relates to the bible.
 So please listen carefully to what this statement says..

 “Tartarus; Although that exact word is NOT used in the scriptures, the idea of Tartarus is suggested in the bible, and this is how the word Tartarus RELATES to the scriptures: Tartarus is a prison-like, abased condition, into which disobedient angels were subjected to.
-(A prison-like, abased condition) In 2 Peter 2, verse 4, (that’s the one and only verse from the bible, which suggests the idea of Tartarus) So..
+(A prison-like, abased condition) In 2 Peter 2, verse 4, (that’s the one and only verse from the bible, which suggests the IDEA of Tartarus, even though the word “tartarus” is not in the bible) So then..
 In 2 Peter 2, verse 4, the use of the verb tar·ta·roʹsas , which means.. to “cast into Tartarus”, does NOT signify, that “the angels who sinned” were cast into the “Tartarus” of pagan Greek Mythology.

-(Obviously God cannot literally cast anyone into a Mythological place, He can only cast them into a real place which actually exists.
-Greek Mythology is simply that, it’s “Mythology”.
-And obviously, none of the people or places in Greek Mythology actually exist)
+(Obviously God cannot literally cast anyone into a Mythological place, He can only cast them into a real place, which actually exists.
+And keep in mind that we’re not referring to any physical place, but simply a “spiritual place”.
+And I believe that the bible bears out the fact that spiritual “places” are in fact spiritual “conditions” rathe than what we think of as a “place”.
+But the fact is, Greek Mythology is simply “Mythology”.
+That’s all it is, and obviously, none of the people or places in Greek Mythology actually exist)

 In pagan Mythology, Tartarus is an underground prison, and place of darkness, for the lesser gods.
 And so in the scriptures, the use of the word “tartaro’sas”, is a way of illustrating, that these disobedient angels, were abased by God, from their heavenly position and privileges, and were delivered over to a condition, of deepest mental and spiritual darkness, with respect to God’s bright purposes.
 Darkness also marks their own eventuality, which the Scriptures show is everlasting destruction, along with their ruler, Satan the Devil.
 Therefore, Tartarus denotes the lowest condition of abasement, for those rebellious angels.”